PhantomInsights/covid-19/README.md

 * step1_mx.py - A Python script that downloads a mexican government PDF file, cleans it and converts it to CSV.

+* step2_mx.py - A Python script containing several functions to create plots and get insights from the Mexican dataset.

 ## Requirements

 This project uses the following Python libraries